tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ## How will this be applicable to Tari?

-- Tari is a high-throughput protocol that will need to handle tens of thousands of transactions per second.
+- Tari is a high-throughput protocol that will need to handle tens of thousands of transactions per second
-- For example, Big Neon, the initial business application to be built on top of the Tari block chain requires high volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event.
+- For example, Big Neon, the initial business application to be built on top of the Tari block chain requires high volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event
-- This will be impossible to do with parent block chain scaling solutions.
+- This will be impossible to do with parent block chain scaling solutions

 ---